maryrshirley/sea-level-api/HOWTO.md

 # Create a new Location in the APi

+Do the following on staging for practice before you do it on production!
+It's exactly the same, but this way you can break staging.

 As soon as you create a Location you'll start getting alerts that there are no tide predictions, surge predictions and observations.

 These can be **temporarily** disabled (note don't ever disable alerts forever or effectively forever as you'll *never* remember to re-enable them)

-Do the following on staging for practice, then on production (by changing the URL)

 - Browse to the [API admin interface](https://sea-level-api-staging.herokuapp.com/admin/login/?next=/admin/) Be patient as it might have to spin a heroku worker up.